SecOpsPete/threat-hunting-scenarios/the-invisible-rdp/README.md

 ### ✅ 1.
 Discovery of Suspicious Inbound RDP Connection

-While reviewing sign-in data, I manually pivoted into the **"Observed in organization"** tab for IP address `88.214.25.19` in the Defender portal.
-There, I found this event:
+While reviewing Defender portal data, I manually pivoted into the **"Observed in organization"** tab for IP address `88.214.25.19`.
+There, I found the following:

 > `svchost.exe accepted connection from 88.214.25.19:57706 to 10.0.0.5:3389`

 ![Initial evidence of inbound RDP from external IP](./InitialEvidence1.png)

-- Port `3389` is used for **Remote Desktop Protocol (RDP)**.
+- Port `3389` is used for **Remote Desktop Protocol (RDP)**
-- The connection was **inbound from the public internet**, suggesting **RDP was exposed externally**.
+- The connection was **inbound from the public internet**, suggesting **exposed RDP**
-- `svchost.exe` was recorded as the receiving process, which is atypical — RDP sessions are normally handled by `TermService` and related components, not `svchost.exe` directly.
+- `svchost.exe` handled the connection — which is atypical, as RDP is normally managed by `TermService`

 **Why this is concerning:**
-The involvement of `svchost.exe` in accepting a remote RDP connection strongly suggested **process misuse, injection, or lateral movement activity**, especially in combination with an external IP and no interactive login session recorded.
+The use of `svchost.exe` to accept an external RDP session raises red flags for **process masquerading, injection, or lateral movement**, especially in the absence of a standard logon event.

 ---

 ### 🔍 2.
 Attempts to Corroborate the Event in KQL

-Despite the successful RDP event shown in the portal, I was unable to locate it in any Advanced Hunting table:
+Although the portal showed a successful RDP connection, it could not be located via KQL:

 ```kql
 DeviceNetworkEvents